Vorkharium/vorkharium.github.io/_posts/2024-11-20-HTB-DevVortex-Write-up.md

 Doing some research, we found out that this version is vulnerable to CVE-2023-1326.

-We can exploit this to escalate privileges with the following steps:
+We can exploit this to escalate privileges following these steps:

 ```shell
 # Get the PID of systemd (in our case 1030)